Gill-tech/Project-/README.md

 MIT License

 ## Contributors
-- Developer Name (Your Name)
+- Developer Name Brian Gillo
-- Supervisor Name (Project Supervisor)
+- Supervisor Name Dr Rose   Nyamwamu

 ---
 KidSmart is designed to ensure every child, regardless of learning speed or challenges, has the opportunity to succeed.